-The beautiful part?
-I’m not spending hours every day on Pinterest.
-I’ve been able to see massive growth by making small tweaks in my strategy that add up to no more than twenty minutes of work a day.
+What’s even more is that you don’t need to spend hours every day on Pinterest.
+You can build massive growth by making small tweaks in your strategy that add up to no more than twenty minutes of work a day.

 But before we get into that, let’s make sure we have the basics covered.